 - Understand the Services Included: Some agents might offer fewer services for the same standard commission.
 Finalize your rate of commission after you clarify what their package includes (e.g., home staging, photography, marketing).

-- Check Client Reviews: Don’t go for the agent charging the lowest commission as it might lead to a cheaper or slower sale.
+- Check Client Reviews: Don’t go for the agent charging the lowest commission, as it might lead to a cheaper or slower sale.
 Always check for their experience and client reviews.

 - Understand the Commission Split: If you offer a 6% commission, it is for the listing agent as well as the buyer’s agent.
 It rarely happens that one agent gets the whole 6%.

-How To Avoid High Commissions with Houzeo?
+How to Avoid High Realtor Fees With Houzeo?

 Why Pay More When You Don’t Have To?